dotnet/corefx/src/System.Diagnostics.DiagnosticSource/src/DiagnosticSourceUsersGuide.md

 	   make it efficient when the source is not enabled.

 ### Creating DiagnosticSources (Actually DiagnosticListeners)

-The code above assumes there is an DiagnosticSource called 'mySource'.
 Perhaps confusingly you make a DiagnosticSource by creating DiagnosticListener

 	static DiagnosticSource mySource = new DiagnosticListener("System.Net.Http");

 Basically a DiagnosticListener is a named place where a source sends its information (events).
 From an implementation point of view, DiagnosticSource is a abstract class that has the two instrumentation methods, and DiagnosticListener is something that implements that abstract class.
-Thus every DiagnosticListener is a DiagnosticSource.
+Thus every DiagnosticListener is a DiagnosticSource, and by making a DiagnosticListener you implicitly make a DiagnosticSource as well.

-DiagnosticListener have a name, which is used to represent the component associated with the event.
+DiagnosticListeners have a name, which is used to represent the component associated with the event.
 Thus the event names only need to be unique within a component.

 ----------------------------------------